Darkrock-Studios/hammer-editor/docs/SYNCING-PROTOCOL.md

 The client has determined that it needs to upload the local Client copy of an Entity.
 This is either because the server is missing the entity, or the client has a dirty copy that needs to be synchronized.

 #### No conflict
 In the nominal case, the server will accept the incoming entity, and simply overwrite the Server's own copy with it.
-The server knows this is safe to due because it compares the Server copy's hash, with the provided `original hash`.
+The server knows this is safe to do so because it compares the Server copy's hash, with the provided `original hash`.
 If they match, the Server knows that the Client was editing the same copy which the server will now replace.
 ```mermaid
 sequenceDiagram
     participant Client